opsgility/copilot/Copilot/lesson3.md

-# Course Title: MS-4005: Craft effective prompts for Microsoft 365 Copilot
+# MS-4005: Craft effective prompts for Microsoft 365 Copilot

 ## Lesson 3: Transforming and enhancing data with Microsoft Copilot